toddbranch/ECE383/labs/lab5/index.md

 ## Video

 Each student must produce a 30 second video clip showcasing their project - this will be worth 5pts of your final grade.
+The final video should be posted on YouTube - include a link to it in your README.

 ## Grading